OnChainSurvivor/OnChainSurvivor/README.md

 - **3D Graphics**: Experience immersive 3D graphics powered by Three.js, in any browser.
 - **Cross-Platform**: Survive directly Either desktop or mobile, without the need for additional hardware.
 Simple is best.
 You can even play from your wallet!
 - **Variable Gameplay**: Every experience is different, Guaranteed.
+- **Meta Progress**: As the game progresses and the user plays more of the game, he discovers unlocks classes, powerups.

 ## 😈👺Onchain Survivor Dynamic Difficulty Scaling👺😈